django-files/django-files/README.md

 vim docker-compose.yaml
 ```

--   `settings.env`
+*   `settings.env`
     -   edit the stuff outlined at the top
--   `docker-compose.yaml`
+*   `docker-compose.yaml` or `-swarm`
     -   edit the volume at the bottom to your preference

 ### Frameworks